Estimating a common covariance matrix for network meta-analysis of gene expression datasets in diffuse large B-cell lymphoma: DLBCL meta-analysis

-Next, we outline one of many possible downstream analyses of the estimated covariance.
-For simplicity we employed a standard correlation network analysis to the estimated common correlation matrix $\hat{\vec{R}}$ across all studies.
+For simplicity we employed a standard network analysis to the estimated common correlation matrix $\hat{\vec{R}}$ across all studies.
 To identify clusters with high internal correlation, we used agglomerative hierarchical clustering with Ward-linkage and distance measure defined as 1 minus the absolute value of the correlation.
-The tree was arbitrarily pruned at a height which produced 5 modules named by colors.
-Figure \ref{figure2.jpg} shows these results.
-A heat-map, the hierarchical tree, and the identified modules are seen at the top left.
-The top-right shows a graphical representation of the matrix which better illustrates the clusters and their relations.
-The bottom plot shows the graph radially laid out using hierarchical edge bundling \citep{Holten2006} where the edges are guided by the hierarchical tree.
-Table \ref{tab:dlbcl_mod_tab} shows the top genes within each module.
-As seen e.g.\ in the olivegreen module, genes from the same gene family cluster together.

-To further investigate the low ICC, we refitted the RCM on the subset of the 50 genes in the orchid module.
-This yielded an $\text{ICC}(182.4) = 0.008$.
-Subsequently, the model was repeatedly fitted on 50 randomly chosen genes 500 times to gauge the size of the ICC without the selection bias.
-This resulted in a mean ICC (lower quartile, upper quartile) of $0.019$ $(0.018, 0.021)$ suggesting that there is a high study homogeneity under randomly selected genes.

-The test for the null-hypothesis of no study heterogeneity, $\nu = \infty$, is clearly rejected with a $p$~value of 0.002.
-The mean (sd) of the fitted $\hat{\nu}$ on 500 permuted datasets was $2156.2$ $(1.39)$ compared to $\hat{\nu} = 182.4$ in the observed dataset.

-Next, the modules were screened for biological relevance using GO (Gene Ontology) enrichment analysis.
-The upper right of Figure~\ref{figure2.jpg} shows suggested functions of the modules primarily based on the GO analysis. \ref{suppB} shows the significant GO-terms at significance level 0.01 for each module in which the most GO-terms appear highly relevant to the pathology of DLBCL.
+The dendrogram was arbitrarily pruned at a height which produced 5 modules.
+The Modules are given different colors.
+Figure \ref{fig:3} shows the heatmap, associated network modules and suggested function.

 We checked if the identified modules were prognostic for overall survival (OS) in the CHOP and R-CHOP-treated cohort datasets of GSE10846.
-To do this, the eigengene \citep{Horvath2011} for each module was computed and a multiple Cox proportional hazards model for OS was fitted with the module eigengenes as covariates.
+To do this, the eigengene \citep{Horvath2011} for each module was computed.
 The module eigengene is the first principal component of the expression matrix of the module which thus can be represented by a linear combination of the module genes.
-For the prognostic interesting orchid module, the Kaplan-Meier estimates were computed for groups arising when dichotomizing the values of the corresponding eigengene as above or below the median value.
-These results are seen in Figure \ref{figure3.jpg}.
+We also report the amount of variation the eigengene represents by calculating the explained variation of the first pricipal component.
+Multiple Cox proportional hazards model for OS was fitted with the module eigengenes as covariates.
+For the prognostically interesting and tightly clustered olivegreen module, the Kaplan-Meier estimates were computed for groups arising when dichotomizing the values of the corresponding eigengene as above or below the median value.
+These results are shown in Figure \ref{fig:4}.
+The proportion of variance explained by the eigengene in the CHOP and R-CHOP datasets for respectively the Coral, Olivegreen, Gray, Skyblue and Orchid modules were 0.72, 0.6, 0.11, 0.7, 0.31, and 0.77, 0.55, 0.11, 0.7, 0.31.